tinode/chat/README.md

     read: 112, // integer, ID of the message user claims through {note} message
               // to have read, optional
     recv: 115, // integer, like 'read', but received, optional
+    clear: 12, // integer, in case some messages were deleted, the greatest ID
+               // of a deleted message, optional
     public: { ... }, // application-defined data that's available to all topic
                      // subscribers
     private: { ...} // application-deinfed data that's available to the current